royhobbstn/geojson-dijkstra/README.md

 ```
 graph.loadFromGeoJson(geojson);
 ````
 Loads a geoJSON linestring dataset.
-Expects a `_cost` attribute on the geoJSON `properties`, denoting the network weight of the edge, as well as an `_id` attribute which will uniquely identify the edge.
+Expects a `_cost` attribute on the geoJSON `properties` representing the network weight of the edge, as well as an `_id` attribute which will uniquely identify the edge.

 ```
 graph.findPath(startCoordinate, endCoordinate, [outputFunctions])